JaniBashaShaik259/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License].(LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hi there!
 I'm **Jani Basha Shaik**, a 2024 graduate with a passion for Data, Data Engineering, and Data Analytics.
 I'm currently building my portfolio by developing and sharing projects.
+Open to collaborating on projects, internships, or full-time roles.

-Let's stay in touch!
+Let’s connect!
 Feel free to connect with me on the following platforms: